bitrise-io/stacks/content/changelogs/osx-xcode-16.0.x-edge.md

 ### Stack update `v2024-08-26` (released on 2024-08-28)

 - Homebrew package upgrades
-- Kotlin updated from 2.0.10 --> 2.0.20
-- Java 1.8 not preinstalled anymore
+- JDK 8 is not preinstalled anymore

-Android tooling updates:
+- The old preinstalled Flutter version (3.7.12) has been removed.
+Flutter 3.22.0 remains preinstalled and is still the default.
-- Removed Android SDK Build-Tools 34, Android SDK Build-Tools 32
+- Android SDK cleanups:
+  - Only the latest build-tools package (35) is preinstalled.
+Android Gradle Plugin automatically downloads any missing build-tools packages during configuration if the project requires a different version.
-- Removed NDK 24.0.8215888
+  - Removed NDK 24.0.8215888 as it's no longer the LTS release.
+The current LTS version (26.3.11579264) is still preinstalled.
-- Updated platform-tools to 35.0.2

 ### Stack update `v2024-08-21`